hyphacoop/two.compost.digital/content/pieces/resister-the-killjoy-cooking-network/index.md

 {{< anigif name="blackberry_large" >}}

-Shout outs:

-A big thank you to the COMPOST team and all the contributors for issue 02 for their encouragement and precious insights that brought this piece together.
+_A big thank you to the COMPOST team and all the contributors for issue 02 for their encouragement and precious insights that brought this piece together._

-A special thank you to Micah Alex, Shreyas Srivastav (Living Labs Network and Forum) and Neeraj Sebastian for the constant support along the way.
+_A special thank you to Micah Alex, Shreyas Srivastav (Living Labs Network and Forum) and Neeraj Sebastian for the constant support along the way._

-And lastly, a shout out to all the women who exchanged recipes and letters over the last 2 months, for making the process their own, for getting uncomfortable (especially by committing to the herculean task of writing) and for breathing life into the Killjoy Cooking Network.
+_And lastly, a shout out to all the women who exchanged recipes and letters over the last 2 months, for making the process their own, for getting uncomfortable (especially by committing to the herculean task of writing) and for breathing life into the Killjoy Cooking Network._